Patrick Stump: Acting work

-In January 2008, Stump was a guest star on the television crime-drama Law & Order.
+In January 2008, Stump was a guest star on Law & Order.
 He appeared in the second episode of Season 18 as Marty Dressler, a lowly employee of an electrical company, who is suspected in the kidnapping of the wife and daughter of an executive.
 The episode, "Darkness", aired on January 2, 2008, on NBC as part of the two-hour series season premiere.
 There was a rumor that he was not paid for this episode, but he has debunked that and said that he was paid well for his appearance.

-Stump made a short film in 2009, Moustachette which has been shown at film festivals.
+Stump made a short film in 2009, Moustachette which was at film festivals.
 It stars Stump himself, Pete Wentz, and Yellowcard's Ryan Key.
 It was released online in September 2011.

 Stump guest-starred as a lab technician on an episode of House in the episode "We Need the Eggs" (season 8, episode 17), which aired on April 16, 2012.
 He also made a cameo appearance in the 2008 film Sex Drive along with his Fall Out Boy bandmates.

-Alongside his live-action appearances, Stump has partook in a few voice acting roles, particularly in a handful of Robot Chicken sketches and, most recently, providing the voice for the character Ruberiot in the Disney XD cartoon Star vs. the Forces of Evil, where he also provided his vocal talents for the song "The Ballad of Star Butterfly".
+Alongside his live-action appearances, Stump has partaken in some voice acting roles, such as a handful of Robot Chicken sketches and providing the voice for the character Ruberiot in the Disney XD cartoon Star vs. the Forces of Evil, where he also provided his vocal talents for the song "The Ballad of Star Butterfly".
 In 2017, Stump guest starred, with his bandmates, in Cartoon Network's Teen Titans Go! playing himself in the first, third and fourth parts of "The Night Begins to Shine".
 Their cover of the title song from the special was commercially released.

 He has also appeared in The Young Blood Chronicles, Fall Out Boy's eleven-part music video story to support the band's 2013 album Save Rock and Roll with bandmates.

+On July 24th, 2025, it was announced that Stump would play Abel, the son of Adam, in the second season of Hazbin Hotel.

 Personal life

 Stump married his longtime girlfriend, Elisa Yao, in 2012.
 They live in Chicago together.

-In March 2014, Stump sang "Let's Get It On" by Marvin Gaye as the first dance at his step-brother's wedding.

 Stump announced in September 2014 that he and his wife were expecting their first child, and on 13 October their son Declan was born.
-While being honored as the distinguished alumnus at 2016 graduation ceremony for Glenbrook South High School, from which he graduated in 2002, it was revealed Stump's wife was pregnant with their second child.
-In an interview with Music Choice in 2018, Stump spoke of his children having access to his record collection and asking him to play Head Hunters, an album by Herbie Hancock.

-Stump lost 65 lb when Fall Out Boy went on hiatus, due in part to growing health issues, including asthma and pre-diabetes, with which he was diagnosed.
-He suffered from high cholesterol and high blood pressure as well.
+Stump has ADHD.
+He lost 65 lb when Fall Out Boy went on hiatus, due in part to growing health issues.
+Stump also has synesthesia, specifically grapheme–color and chromesthesia.

 In 2012, Stump was elected a member of the National Academy of Recording Arts and Sciences's Chicago Chapter Governors.